Lurch of a Bus

-As JB Priestley points out in the similar dream Umbrella, usefulness and the strict definition of prediction clash in dreams like these.
-One can argue that the dream's prediction didn't come true; commonsense argues that the whole point of seeing danger is so you can avoid it.
+As JB Priestley points out in his analysis of a similar dream Umbrella, usefulness and the strict definition of 'prediction' clash in dreams like these.
+One can argue that the dream's prediction didn't come true; but commonsense argues that the whole point of seeing danger is so you can avoid it.
 One view essentially assumes there is a fixed future to see (accurately or not); the other requires either a mutable future or many futures.
-Yet if the skull-cracking can be changed, aren't billions of us altering the future with every breath?
-How could so precise a danger as one particular lurching bus be predicted at all?
+Yet if the skull-cracking can be changed, aren't billions of us altering the future with every dream, every breath?
+And if we are, how can so precise a danger as one particular lurching bus be predicted at all?
+Such precise predictions seem to conflict with both a fixed future AND a constantly renegotiated one.
 Despite the triviality of the incident, Priestley is right that with such dreams "we are already in deep waters."

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles